jeffbski/redux-logic/docs/api.md

    - next - validate or transform intercept has passed to the next logic/middleware
    - nextDisp - validate or transform intercept was successful but needs to be dispatched
    - filtered - validate or transform passed undefined so action is filtered and not passed to other logic/middleware/reducers
-   - cancelled - processing was cancelled either from cancel type or take latest
+   - cancelled - intercept was cancelled either from cancelType or take latest
    - dispatch - dispAction was dispatched to store
+   - dispCancelled - dispatch was cancelled either from cancelType or take latest
    - end - everything has completed for this logic including async processing
  - name - name of the logic operating on this action
  - nextAction - action being passed down to next logic/middleware/reducer